BatDan24/CSE220_HW3/src/filesystem.md

 of the string.

 > [!INFORMATION]
 > The above format is how all file names are stored throughout this project.
+The max size of the file name will be 14 characters.
+Names that are less than 14 characters are null terminated.
+Names exactly 14 characters long are not null terminated.
+Names larger than 14 characters are truncated to be 14 characters.

 ## D-Blocks